Lynda Nead

 Lynda Nead is a British curator and art historian.
 Her work studies British art, media, culture and often focuses on gender.

 She teaches courses on nineteenth and twentieth-century British art and culture, along with lectures on approaches to the History of Art.
 She has also contributed to a number of arts documentaries on the BBC, Channel 4 and Sky Arts and is a regular contributor to arts programmes on BBC Radio 4, such as Front Row and Free Thinking.

-Her latest book, British Blonde: Women, Desire and the Image in Postwar Britain, centres on Ruth Ellis, Diana Dors and Barbara Windsor and includes material delivered as the Paul Mellon Lectures at the Victoria & Albert Museum and Yale University in 2023–2024 – it was published by Yale UP for the Paul Mellon Centre on 9 September 2025.
+Her recent book, British Blonde: Women, Desire and the Image in Postwar Britain, centres on Ruth Ellis, Diana Dors and Barbara Windsor and includes material delivered as the Paul Mellon Lectures at the Victoria & Albert Museum and Yale University in 2023–2024 – it was published by Yale University Press for the Paul Mellon Centre on 9 September 2025.
 As of 2025 she is working on a book on the 1947 British film It Always Rains on Sunday, for the British Film Institute Film Classics series, published by Bloomsbury Press.

 Posts

 She is currently the Pevsner Chair of the History of Art at Birkbeck, University of London and Visiting Professor of History of Art at The Courtauld Institute of Art.
 She has had a number of governance roles in British museums and art galleries, including Trustee of the Victoria & Albert Museum and is currently a Trustee of the Holburne Museum in Bath and of the Campaign for the Arts, a charity that champions widening access to the arts and culture.

-In 2017 Nead was Moore Distinguished Professor at the California Institute of Technology; she has also been a Visiting Professor of History of Art at Gresham College and Pevsner Professor of History of Art at Birkbeck.
+In 2017, Nead was Moore Distinguished Professor at the California Institute of Technology; she has also been a Visiting Professor of History of Art at Gresham College and Pevsner Professor of History of Art at Birkbeck.
 In spring 2024 she was a "Fields of the Future" Research Fellow at the Bard Graduate Center in New York.
 Nead has been awarded a number of research grants such as an AHRC "Cultural Engagement" grant.